Top 10 to Optimize Bone Density

 reach mid-life because women have a higher rate of

-fractures.
+and subsequent fractures.
 Women are at greater risk because: we loose bone mass after

 menopause, we start out with smaller bones, and we live longer.
 At about age 35, you have what is called Peak Bone

 Mass--your bones are as dense and strong as they will be.
 Before that time, the

 renewal phase was greater than the breakdown.
 Starting in the later thirties and

 continuing into the forties and beyond, this ratio reverses, so that about 1% of

 limiting alcohol, smoking and caffeine and indulging in

 Below is a series of back, leg and arm exercises